STORIES OF ATLANTIC CITY IS LOOKING TO PARTNER WITH ITS FIRST-EVER COHORT OF COMMUNITY REPORTERS!

 - Develop a portfolio by creating news products and story deliverables to share information with the community.

-The Fellowship will commence in October 2021 and culminate in April 2022.
+The Fellowship will begin in November 2021 and end in May 2022.

 Love the opportunity, but unable to participate at this moment in time?
 Trust us, we get it.
 You can still help by spreading the word!

 Stories of Atlantic City’s Community Reporter Project is part of the New Jersey Civic Information Consortium.
 Created by the state of New Jersey in 2018, the New Jersey Civic Information Consortium is an independent, nonprofit organization that funds initiatives to benefit the State’s civic life and meet the evolving information needs of New Jersey’s communities.
 A first-in-the-nation project, the Consortium builds off the foundation laid by public media in the United States, and reimagines how public funding can be used to address the growing problem of news deserts and misinformation, and support more informed communities.